54ac/ecwolf-js/README.md

 ### What is this?

 This is a simple WebAssembly port of [ECWolf](https://maniacsvault.net/ecwolf/), a Wolfenstein 3D source port, for use in browsers.
 Emulates filesystem with IndexedDB.
+Unused dependencies stripped away to minimize bloat, but can be copied over from the original repository if desired.
 Uses the Emscripten JavaScript runtime, hopefully with a dedicated frontend coming soon, as the default frontend is not particularly advanced.

 ### How do I play the game?